- Why should I take a placement test?

-Take the right English and math course by attending a Free Academic Skills Lab/Courses.
+Take the right math course by attending a Free Academic Skills Lab/Courses.
 Login to your Student Portal to make an appointment.
-Free English and Math Study Guides are also available at the Student Success & Assessment Services Centers.
+Math Study Guides are also available at the Student Success & Assessment Services Centers.
 Go online for more information or contact Student Success and Assessment Services.

-- How long are the English, Math and ESL (English as a Second Language) Placement Tests?
+- How long are the Math and ESL (English as a Second Language) Placement Tests?

-The English placement test is on the computer, and it comprises a 45 minute writing sample, and a 50 minute multiple choice question test.
 The math placement test is 45 minutes, except the Pre-Calculus, it is 1 hour; however please allow time to take two levels.
 The ESL placement test is on the computer and students are given 45 minutes to finish the test.
 There are 75 multiple choice questions in English Reading and Grammar skills.
-There will be an additional 15 minute orientation before the English, math, and ESL tests begin.
+There will be an additional 15 minute orientation before the math and ESL tests begin.

 - How long does it take to get the test results?